pabloamh/walker/README.md

     poetry install
     ```

-3.  **Download the Language Model**:
-    After installing the Python packages, you must also download the English language model required for PII detection:
-    ```bash
-    poetry run python -m spacy download en_core_web_lg
-    ```

 ## Configuration

 For convenience, you can define your default settings in a `walker.toml` file.
-The application will automatically look for this file in the directory where you run the command.
+The application will automatically look for this file in the `src/walker/` directory.
 This is the recommended way to set options you use frequently.

-### Example `walker.toml`
+### Example `src/walker/walker.toml`

 All settings for `walker` must be placed under the `[tool.walker]` section.
 Here is a comprehensive example: